 Passivation of stainless steel is the treatment of a surface with a mild oxidant intended to remove free iron and other foreign matter, for the purpose of improving corrosion resistance by enhancing the formation and structure of the material's naturally forming corrosion-resistant passive layer.

 When the correct alloy has been chosen for a specific environment, and it still rusts, then something has likely affected the surface of the material.
-Real-world fabrication, welding and handling of stainless steel components will leave surface contaminates.
-These contaminates, including weld oxides and embedded particles, hinder stainless steel’s natural ability to resist corrosion.
-Pickling and/or Passivation can remove these surface contaminates, and allow the material to perform as it is engineered.
+Real-world fabrication, welding, and handling of stainless steel components will leave surface contaminants.
+These contaminants, including weld oxides and embedded particles, hinder stainless steel’s natural ability to resist corrosion.
+Pickling and/or Passivation can remove these surface contaminants, and allow the material to perform as it is engineered.